HSBBQ - Home of the High School BBQ League

 Pork Ribs (St. Louis Style or Baby Backs), Chicken (Could be Thigh, Whole, or Wings), New York Strip Steak, Dessert, and then a Wild Card draw each year to add a new item.
 Examples: Skirt Steak, Flat Iron, Tri-Tip, Chili,Burgers, Dutch Oven Biscuits, Cobbler.

-Brisket is only cooked at Regional and National Championships as these events are the top teams from a State or the Nation and is designed as a weekend cook off and BBQ Leadership summit.
-Normal events are one day events only.
+Larger Meats are only cooked at National Championships as these events are the top teams from a State or the Nation and the SLAB: High School BBQ National Championship.
+Normal events are one day events only to save schools money so they do not incur hotel costs.

 .